MasterMedo/workouts/README.md

 ![](./img/hip_thrust.png)
 ![](./img/squat.png)

-## :shipit: installation

-WIP

 ## future work

+1. Make the program easy to install and use by others.
-1. Show weekly strain for a particular muscle group.
+1. Show weekly strain of a particular muscle group.
 1. Identify underworked muscles and suggest exercises for them.
-1. Suggest exercises, weight, and number of sets and reps.
+1. Suggest weight to lift, and number of sets and reps to do for an exercise.

 <p align="center">
   <a href="#">